emilynakano/drivenpass-back/README.md

 <br>

+<div align="start">

 ## Running this project

-<div align="start">
+Before starting, you will need to have the following tools installed on your machine: Postgres, Node.js.

+Besides, it's good to have an editor to work with the code like VSCode.

 ```

-# First, clone this repository
+# First, clone this repository.
 $ git clone https://github.com/emilynakano/drivenpass-back.git

-# Acces this repository
+# Acces this repository.
 $ cd drivenpass-back

-# Go to the '.env.example' in your code editor
+# Go to the '.env.example' in your code editor.

-# Put your DATABASE_URL, which should be a url of an empty database made with postgres.
+# Put your DATABASE_URL, which must be a url of an empty database made with postgres.
-# Put your PORT, which should be a port of the aplication.
+# Put your PORT, which must be a port of the aplication.
-# Put your JWT_SECRET_KEY, which is a key that should be a string.
+# Put your JWT_SECRET_KEY, which is a key that must be a string.
-# Put your CRYPT_SECRET_KEY, which is a key that should be a string.
+# Put your CRYPT_SECRET_KEY, which is a key that must be a string.

-# Finally, make a copy of '.env.example' to '.env'
+# Finally, make a copy of '.env.example' to '.env'.
 $ cp .env.example .env

-# Install dependencies
+# Install dependencies.
 $ npm i -y

-# Build
+# Build.
 $ npm run build

-# Run the project in the developer mode
+# Run the project in the developer mode.
 $ npm run start

 ```